laiquet/idtrackerai-enhanced/docs/source/segmentation_app.rst

   Make sure that:

   - All animals appear as blobs when they are in frame
-  - Every blob is an animal (no reflection or object are processed as blobs)
+  - Every blob is an animal (no reflection or object are detected as blobs)

   Adjust the controls in the app to get an accurate segmentation and idtracker.ai will do the rest.